mlswg/mls-protocol/draft-barnes-mls-protocol.md

-TreeKEM improves the efficiency of concurrent updates by allowing them to be merged, rather than forcing one update to be selected and others to be discarded, which leads to additionnal complexity costs.
+TreeKEM improves the efficiency of concurrent updates by allowing them to be merged, rather than forcing one update to be selected and others to be discarded, which leads to additionnal communication complexity costs.
 Instead, the last update to the key at a given node replaces all previous updates using the following rules:

 * parent_secret = Hash(node_secret)
 * parent_private, parent_public = Derive-Key-Pair(parent_secret)

-Consider the following Ratchet tree, where A was the was the last leaf to perform an update of its secret.
+Consider the following Ratchet tree, where A was the last leaf to perform an update of its secret.
 ~~~~~
         H(H(A))